kyuing/OODP_CommercialTrading/README.md

   - two slots that hold each of external products in each depot

-* Once a simulation begins:
+* Once the program starts in console, a simulation begins:
   - Each company OBJ is created having a random number of native products generated at each depot.
-  - Each depot in a company then simulates to sell its native products to other companies
+  - Each depot in a company then simulates to sell its native products to other companies (In other words, each depot in companies each attempts to buy external products from a depot of other companies picked in random.)
-  - (In other words, each depot in companies each attempts to buy external products from a depot of other companies picked in random.)
+  - Any result printed is the output of a single simulation.

 ## Else